 Keep Customers Engaged

-While there are many things you can do to keep customers engaged on a “regular” website and across your online presence, a membership portal can increase engagement even further.
+While there are many things you can do to keep customers engaged on a “regular” website and across your online presence, a customer experience portal can increase engagement even further.
 By creating interactive experiences for users, organizations can keep them more fully engaged, and for longer.

 Personalize User Experiences

-Because a membership typically requires specific login information for access, it should provide a relatively personalized user experience by default.
-A membership portal should be further customizable for each user, at least to some degree, allowing the user to make their experience even more personal.
+Because a portal membership typically requires specific login information for access, it should provide a relatively personalized user experience by default.
+A customer portal should be further customizable for each user, at least to some degree, allowing the user to make their experience even more personal.

-Instead of sending news, reminders, updates, etc. through the many online platforms your organization may use (or in addition to), a membership portal helps to streamline communication across the organization and its members.
-Members can rest assured that they are receiving the latest and most accurate information when they access your web portal.
+Instead of sending news, reminders, updates, etc. through the many online platforms your organization may use (or in addition to), a customer experience portal helps to streamline communication across the organization and its members.
+Your customers can rest assured that they are receiving the latest and most accurate information when they access your web portal.

-Membership websites can easily be integrated with many of the popular social networks, such as Facebook, Instagram, Twitter, etc. This allows members to see what is happening throughout the entire member community with regards to the organization, as well as providing opportunities to connect with other members.
+These types of membership portals can easily be integrated with many of the popular social networks, such as Facebook, Instagram, Twitter, etc. This allows your customers to see what is happening throughout the entire member community with regards to the organization, as well as providing opportunities to connect with other members.

-For a membership portal to be as efficient and engaging as possible, the following features are recommended:
+For a customer portal to be as efficient and engaging as possible, the following features are recommended:

 - Access to interactive forums, discussion boards and news feeds.